jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28c.md

 The procedure of finding answers from questions through the Za'irajah of the World with the help of the might of God.
 880

-A question may have three hundred and sixty answers, according to the degrees (of the firmament).
+A question may have 360 answers, according to the degrees of the firmament.

 The answers to one question under a given ascendant differ in accordance with different questions (forming part of the question asked), which are referred to the letters of the chords of the za'irajah and (in accordance with) the operation applied to finding out the letters from the verse of the poem.
 881